 Whether you are an experienced or novice knitting teacher, you know the enormous amount of work that goes into planning a knitting class.
-The modules below are designed to lift some of that weight off your shoulders.
+The teaching modules below are designed to lift some of that weight off your shoulders.
 Each module gives detailed guidelines on how to prepare for and teach a specific technique.

 With purchase of a module, you will receive step-by-step instructions about what materials you will need to teach the class, what you as the teacher need to prepare in advance, a detailed schedule of what to do in class and how to teach different techniques — along with a handout and class project pattern to distribute to students.